 Under the Exploration Earn-In & Joint Venture Agreement TCMG will fund \$5.5 million of exploration over five years across Emmerson's Northern Project Area (NPA) at Tennant Creek to earn a 75% interest in the NPA.
 After the Earn-in phase, a Joint Venture can be formed whereby Emmerson can elect to either maintain its equity position in the NPA by contributing 25% to the exploration programs or dilute.
 Emmerson will act as manager during the Earn-in period and receive a management fee.
-TCMG is required to produce a minimum of 30,000 oz of gold within 5 years with a cash settlement of any shortfall.
+TCMG is required to produce a minimum of 30,000 oz of gold within 5 years with a cash settlement equal to 6% of any shortfall multiped by the AUD equivalent of the average gold price during the 12-month period preceding the Calculation Date.
+Calculation Date being five years after the execution date of the Small Mines Joint Venture Agreement, being 15 March 2021 for the NPA.